 President Nyerere was one of the first to turn out in Tanzania's second general election since independence.

-President Nyerere was one of the first to turn out in Tanzania's second general election since independence.
+Background: President Nyerere was one of the first to turn out in Tanzania's second general election since independence.
 Dr. Nyerere took his turn in the queue in the Dar es Salaam constituency where he lives on Friday (30 October) to cast his vote in a yes-no presidential ballot, with President Nyerere as the only candidate.
 Electors were also asked to choose a new National Parliament.

 Electoral officers throughout the country reported an exceptionally heavy poll in the country's one-party elections.
 The Tanzanian constitution provides that only members of the Tanganyika Africa National Union Party (Tanu) may contest the elections.